Leaders' Debates Commission: Composition

+The position of Debates’ Commissioner is currently vacant.
+Former Governor General David Johnston served as the Commissioner until he resigned in March 2023 to become the Special Rapporteur for Election Interference.
+Journalist Michel Cormier serves as the commissions' executive director.

 The body also has a seven person advisory board.
 The current members are former Members of Parliament John Manley, Megan Leslie, and Deborah Grey, history professor Chad Gaffield, DMZ Executive Director Abdullah Snobar, judge Louise Otis and Aboriginal Peoples Television Network CEO Jean LaRose.
 The first meeting of the advisory board took place on March 26, 2019.

 2019 debates

 The English language debate took place on October 7 and the French on October 10.
 Both debates took place at the Canadian Museum of History in Gatineau, Quebec.

 Production

 Following the Commission's request for proposal, the Canadian Debate Production Partnership was selected to produce the debates.
 The CDPP consisted of a consortium of English- and French-language broadcasters and newspapers: CBC News/Radio-Canada, Global News, CTV News, the Toronto Star, HuffPost Canada/Quebec, La Presse, Le Devoir, and L'Actualité.

 The English debate was moderated by Rosemary Barton (CBC News), Susan Delacourt (Toronto Star), Dawna Friesen (Global News), Lisa LaFlamme (CTV News) and Althia Raj (HuffPost Canada), each responsible for a portion of the debate.
 The French moderator was Patrice Roy (Ici Radio-Canada Télé), who was assisted by several journalists from prominent Quebec newspapers.